-Note: The following essay originally appeared as a blog post on a previous version of this website around 2015, and was then included in my self-published 2018 essay collection, Guinea Bastard.
+Note: The following essay was first read at a Howlin’ After Dark writer’s night at the now defunct Howlin’ Books in Nashville in May 2015.
+It appeared as a blog post on a previous version of this website soon after, and was included in my self-published 2018 essay collection, Guinea Bastard.
 A lot has happened since I first posted it.
 A sequel to To Kill a Mockingbird was published.
 I became a father of twin girls.
 My mother’s dementia progressed.
 I’ve been thinking about the essay recently, and thought it might be worth posting here again.
 It’s a love letter, to my mother and to books.
 I hope you enjoy.

 A few years ago, on the 50th Anniversary of Harper Lee’s To Kill a Mockingbird, I decided to reread the novel for the first time since high school.
 Being a classic novel that I was certain even my mother had read, I suggested we read it together in some kind of mother/son book club.
 Within a week, my mother gave it up.
 “Too depressing,” she said. “ Who wants to read about broken arms?”

 A curious result of my mother’s early onset dementia is an aversion to anything even remotely depressing.
 She doesn’t remember having estate arguments with her family after her stepmother died or getting divorced from my father.
 She doesn’t remember struggling and working two and three jobs at a time to make ends meet and live on her own.
 And she doesn’t remember getting sick herself and going on disability after years of helping the aged and bedridden as a visiting homemaker.
 I had given her a Billy Crystal book years before the birth of the mother/son book club, and she seemed to like that.
 So perhaps I should have chosen something lighter for our inaugural read.